Types of surgery for soft tissue sarcoma

 It’s difficult to give general information about sarcoma surgery.
 The type of operation you have depends on where in your body the sarcoma is.
 Many sarcomas are in the arm or leg.

-Some sarcomas grow in the deeper tummy (abdomen) area.
-They are called retroperitoneal sarcomas.
-Surgery for retroperitoneal sarcomas is often a big operation.
+Retroperitoneal sarcomas grow in the deeper tummy (abdomen) area.
+Surgery to remove them is often a big operation.

 For specific information about your operation, talk to your surgeon or specialist nurse.
 They can explain the aim of your surgery and what this will involve.
 It can help to make a list of any questions you have and take these to your appointment.